-For employees, in addition to maintaining employment and salary, we promote teleworking capabilities and conduct operations by separating staff into two or more teams on alternating shifts.
-By thoroughly implementing infection prevention and control measures in branches and offices, we are continuing our operations while preventing infection among employees.
-We are also giving consideration to the health and mental of our employees by establishing a consultation counter to support employees who have health and mental concerns.
+For our employees, in addition to maintaining employment and salary, we promote teleworking capabilities and conduct operations by separating staff into two or more teams on alternating shifts.
+By thoroughly implementing infection prevention and control measures in branches and offices, we are continuing our operations.
+We are also giving consideration to the physical and mental health of our employees by establishing a consultation counter to support our employees who are concerned about their physical and/or mental health.